MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Calendar/Remove-MgBetaUserEventInstanceAttachment.md

 ## SYNOPSIS
 Delete an attachment from a user calendar event, message, Outlook task, or post.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgUserEventInstanceAttachment](/powershell/module/Microsoft.Graph.Calendar/Remove-MgUserEventInstanceAttachment?view=graph-powershell-1.0)

 ## SYNTAX

 ### Delete (Default)